Constraints on pseudo-Dirac neutrinos using high-energy neutrinos from NGC 1068

 \textbf{\emph{Results -- }}

 The fact that IceCube observed these neutrinos from NGC1068 implies that these did not oscillate into their sterile counterparts.
 In the presence of active-sterile oscillations, the expected power-law flux will undergo spectral distortions, as shown in Fig.\,\ref{fig:spectra} for different values of $\dm=\{10^{-17}, 10^{-18}, 10^{-19}\}\,\eV^{2}$.
+One can see that for $\dm\gtrsim 10^{-19}\,\eV^{2}$, spectral dips are observed due to oscillation minima in the active-sterile probability.
+This is the crucial part in the analysis.
+As the value of $\dm$ changes, minima are reached accordingly when $L_{\rm osc}$ takes values close to the distance between the Earth and NGC 1068.
+This is the region where we expect maximum sensitivity in our results.

-As a result, a profile likelihood analysis can be used to set constraints on possible values of $\dm$.
-In our analysis, we assume that only muon (anti)neutrinos produced at the source are detected as muon (anti)neutrinos i.e., we set $\alpha=\beta=\mu$ in Eq.\,\ref{eq:Prob}.
+A profile likelihood analysis can be used to set constraints on possible values of $\dm$.
+In our analysis, we assume that only muon (anti-)neutrinos produced at the source are detected as muon (anti-)neutrinos, i.e.\ we set $\alpha=\beta=\mu$ in Eq.\,\ref{eq:Prob}.
 This implies that we only detect $\sim$ 41\% of all neutrinos.
-This leads to a slightly different flux normalization from the original bf values observed by IceCube: $\widehat{\Phi}_{0} \sim 1.2\times 10^{-10}\, \mathrm{TeV}^{-1} \mathrm{cm}^{-2} \mathrm{s}^{-1}$, while $\gamma$ basically remains the same.
+This leads to a slightly different flux normalization from the original best-fit values observed by IceCube: $\widehat{\Phi}_{0} \sim 1.2\times 10^{-10}\, \mathrm{TeV}^{-1} \mathrm{cm}^{-2} \mathrm{s}^{-1}$, while $\gamma$ basically remains the same.
 In principle, the contribution of a $\nu_e$ produced at source and detected as $\nu_\mu$ is expected to be few tens of percentage of that of the original $\nu_\mu$ contribution.
 However, our results do not change much if we include this contribution.

-Our main result, depicted in Fig.\,\ref{fig:exclusion_limit}, shows that the data from IceCube can be used to rule out $\dm \geq 1.1\times 10^{-18}\eV^2$ at more than $90\%$ confidence level ($p_{\dm{}}\leq0.1$).
+Our main result, depicted in Fig.\,\ref{fig:exclusion_limit}, shows that the data from IceCube can be used to rule out $\dm = 1.4\times 10^{-18}\eV^2$ at more than $90\%$ confidence level ($p_{\dm{}}\leq0.1$).
 There is some sensitivity to even lower values of $\dm$, albeit at lower confidence.
 This agrees with the analytical estimate in Eq.\,\ref{eq:Losc}, which shows the mass-squared difference sensitive to this oscillation length for TeV energy neutrinos.
 To the best of our knowledge, this is the \emph{strongest} constraint to date on the smallness of $\dm$ with such a high significance.
-For smaller values of $\dm$, the oscillation length becomes larger than the distance to the source, hence sensitivity is lost.
+For smaller values of $\dm$, the oscillation length becomes larger than the distance to the source, hence sensitivity is reduced.